turingschool/front-end-curriculum/lessons/localization.md

 ### Server-Side Detection
 On the server-side, we can gain access to an entire array of acceptable locales that the user has set in their browser preferences.
 This will allow us to fall back to a secondary locale if we don't support their first choice. (e.g. if their top locale is Chinese, and their second is Spanish, and our app has not been translated to Chinese, we could still serve up a Spanish version)

+#### Practice: On Your Own
 Let's take a look at how to do this.
-We'll create a basic node/express app with a single route:
+Make a new directory and `npm init` a new project.
+Install express and set up a server file that will have the app listen on port 3000.
+Add a single route:

 ```javascript
 app.get('/', function(req, res) {